Danny Jones (rugby league): International honours

 Jones was a Wales international, having made his début in a defeat by Italy in 2010.
 He was named in the Wales squad for the 2013 Rugby League World Cup.

 Death

 During a League 1 match between Keighley Cougars and London Skolars on 3 May 2015, Jones was substituted in the fourth minute of the game after reporting feeling unwell.
 Soon after he went into cardiac arrest, he received treatment at the scene by the match doctor and was transferred by air ambulance to the Royal Free Hospital where he subsequently died.
 The match was abandoned after the incident.
 A post-mortem revealed that the cardiac arrest was caused by a previous undetected, hereditary, heart disease.

 Keighley announced on 4 May that the number 6 shirt number worn by Jones during the 2015 season would be retired with immediate effect.
+The shirt was un-retired for 2025 after discussion with Jones's family to mark the tenth anniversary of Jones's death.
 The main stand at Cougar Park was named The Danny Jones Stand at the end of May.